sddevelopment-be/penguin-pragmatic-patterns/content/practices/do_not_run_out_of_STEAM.md

 `>}}

 Assess the potential actions you can take, and how they would impact the level of the STEAM resources you have available.
-Do this in any way that suits you best, be it a indication of high, medium, or low impact, or a numerical score.
+Do this in any way that suits you best, be it an indication of high, medium, or low impact, or a numerical score.
 I personally like to use a simple scale ranging from -2 to +2, where -2 is a significant negative impact, 0 is neutral, and +2 is a significant positive impact.

 Once you have written down your assessment, take a step back and reflect on the results.
 Do not be afraid to revisit your initial efforts, and